Guidance for Applicants on the SFI Narrative CV

 Resume for Researchers Joint Funders Group

 SFI is a member of a Joint Funders Group, which is an international community of practice of research funders working on the roll out of the narrative CV.
 The approach is based on the Royal Society’s Résumé for Researchers and is focused on sharing approaches and best practice.
-The Joint Funders Group has developed guidance documents for funders wishing to implement the narrative CV which can be found here.
+The Joint Funders Group has developed guidance documents for funders wishing to implement the narrative CV which can be found on the Ukri website.

 The University of Glasgow